paralax/ColossalOpera/easy/pandigital_roman_numbers.md

 # Description

 1474 is a pandigital in Roman numerals (MCDLXXIV).
 It uses each of the symbols I, V, X, L, C, and M at least once.
+Your challenge today is to find the small handful of pandigital Roman numbers up to 2000.

-# Output Description**
+# Output Description

 A list of numbers.
 Example: